📝 Seasonality and purchasing · ⏱️ 3 min read

 What if I don't know my sales figures exactly?

 Estimate conservatively.
-Check your cash register system or count how many portions you normally make per day.
-When in doubt: calculate with 30% less than your estimate.
+Check your POS system or count daily portions you typically prepare.
+Always calculate with 30% less than your estimate if you're uncertain.

 Can I always freeze surplus stock?

 Not all products freeze well.
-Fish and meat usually do, vegetables and dairy often don't.
-Always check quality after thawing before freezing large batches.
+Fish and meat usually work, vegetables and dairy often don't.
+Test quality after thawing before committing to freeze large quantities.

 What is a safe spoilage margin to allow for?

-Stay at least 10 percentage points below your maximum spoilage percentage.
-If you can throw away a maximum of 30%, plan for a maximum of 20% spoilage.
+Stay at least 10 percentage points below your maximum spoilage threshold.
+If you can waste a maximum of 30%, plan for no more than 20% spoilage.

 How do I handle seasonal products that get more expensive later?

-With seasonal products you weigh current price against expected price later in the season.
-Even with some spoilage you can often come out ahead compared to buying later.
+With seasonal items you compare current prices against expected later-season costs.
+Even with some spoilage you often profit compared to buying when prices peak.

 ℹ️ This article was prepared based on official sources and professional expertise.
 While we strive for current and accurate information, the content may differ from the most recent regulations.
 Always consult the official authorities for binding standards.